-This story, which explores the early years of reintroducing gray wolves to Northern Michigan, first ran in the February 2001 issue of Traverse, Northern Michigan’s Magazine.
+This story, “Return of Michigan Wolves,” explores the early years of reintroducing gray wolves to Northern Michigan.
+It first ran in the February 2001 issue of Traverse, Northern Michigan’s Magazine.

 Once nearly wiped out of Michigan, wolves again stalk our wilds.
 What brought back the Northwoods’ most cunning predator?
 Credit the creature’s shrewd survival skills—and help from the wolf men of the Upper Peninsula.